michelesr/thesis/src/e2e.md

            type="password" class="validate">

 The `ng-model` directive permits the binding of a DOM element to a property of the AngularJS scope @ng-model.
-This is an example of how Protractor is designed to work with AngularJS constructs. css selectors can be used as well but assuming that the model of the username and password fields will never be changed, the model name provides a more reliable reference to these elements.
-However, sometimes the use of css selectors is the only way to select a DOM element, such as for the `GO` button of Gasista Felice login page.
+This is an example of how Protractor is designed to work with AngularJS constructs.
+Css selectors can be used as well but assuming that the model of the username and password fields will never be changed, the model name provides a more reliable reference to these elements.
+However, sometimes the use of a css selector is the only way to select a DOM element, such as for the `GO` button of Gasista Felice login page.
 The `$$(css_selector)` function is an alias for:

     element(by.css(css_selector))